-Viroids are the sub-viral agents, which are smaller and infectious particles.
-These are somewhat similar like viruses but possesses some unique properties in its evolutionary origin, morphology and function.
-In the year 1917, Diener was the first scientist who discovered and termed the non-bacterial infectious plant pathogen as “Viroids”.
+Viroids are sub-viral agents, which exist as small infectious particles.
+They are somewhat similar to viruses but possesses some unique properties in their evolutionary origin, morphology and functions.

 Potato spindle tuber viroids (PSTV) was the first viroid discovered by T.O.
 Diener and W.B.
-Raymer in the year 1967.
-PSTV caused massive damage in potatoes.
-Its discovery led to the existence of some infectious entities smaller than the viruses.
+Raymer in 1967.
+PSTV caused massive damage to potatoes.
+Its discovery led to the existence of some infectious entities smaller than viruses.

 Meaning of Viroids

-Viroids can define as the small, non-cellular sub-viral agents that exist as obligate intracellular parasites like viruses, but differs in a property by lacking a protein coat.
-It is approximately 200-400 nucleotides long.
-These primarily infects, replicates and induces serious disease in the higher plants.
-The pathogenicity of viroids differs within the distinct host species.
-Viroids can cause latent or can induce chronic infections in their host plants.
+Viroid primarily infects, replicates and induces serious disease in higher plants.
+The pathogenicity of viroid differs within the distinct host species.
+Viroids cause latent infection, and they may also induce chronic infections in their host plants.

-- Viroids are the smallest infectious agents that only consist of tiny circular RNA.
+- Viroids are the smallest infectious agents, which only consist of tiny circular RNA.

 - Its RNA is covalently closed and not coated by protein subunits.

-- These are similar to small nuclear RNA, which only comprises a single stranded circular RNA molecule.
+- They are similar to small nuclear RNA, which only comprises a single stranded circular RNA molecule.

 - A plant pathologist, Theodor Diener discovered viroids in the year 1971.
-Till date, it is not cleared of how these viroids induce disease in any species.
+Till date, the mechanism of host infection by viroids is not clear.

-- Sometimes viroids show severe problems in one plant without showing any symptoms in other plants of the same species.
+- Sometimes, viroids show severe damages in one plant without showing any symptoms in other plants of the same species.

-- Some of Nucleotide sequencing of viroids are the same as those observed in transposons and retroviruses.
+- The nucleotide sequencing of viroids is the same as those observed in transposons and retroviruses.

-- Viroids are the acellular particles, which are smaller in comparison to the viruses.
+- Viroids are acellular particles, which appear smaller in comparison to viruses.

-- These are considered as the molecular fossils of the RNA dominated by DNA and protein.
+- They are considered as the molecular fossils of RNA dominated by DNA and protein.

 - Like viruses, viroids also go through the cell to cell movement via plasmodesmata and systemic transport via the phloem.

-- The replication process of viroids follows the same pathway as in viruses, as these also function as the obligate intracellular parasites.
+- The viroid’s replication cycle follows the same pathway of viruses, as they also function as the obligate intracellular parasites.

-- Its replication requires RNA polymerase II for the synthesis of messenger RNA from DNA, by using viroid RNA as a template.
+- Its replication requires RNA polymerase II to synthesize messenger RNA from DNA, by using viroid RNA as a template.

-- These can induce symptoms in higher plants via a mechanism known as “RNA silencing”.
+- They can induce symptoms in higher plants via a mechanism known as “RNA silencing”.

-Viroids classify into the two families depending upon the site of replication.
+Viroids are classified into two families, depending upon the site of replication.

-The members belong to this family replicate inside the nucleus and refers as “Nuclear viroids” and formerly called as group-B viroids.
+The members belong to this family replicate inside the plant cell nucleus (nuclear viroids) and formerly called group-B viroids.

 - Pospiviroid: It a genus that includes a type species (Potato spindle tuber viroid) with a genome size of 356 to 375 nt.